css-modules/css-modules-require-hook/README.md

 ### Examples

-Basically you need to require this plugin before other requires for your styles will occur.
+Basically you need to load this module before you start loading css-modules.
+Otherwise you'll get an exception.
 For&nbsp;example:

 *icon.css*
 ```css